-The library has tons of book lists, including one on Book Club Favorites.
 In general, books with unique choices in character, plot, and style make for the heartiest discussions.
 Controversial topics, unclear endings, and unreliable narrators may turn some folks off, but are certain to give people something to talk about.
 Be resigned to the fact that sometimes the group will pick a stinker that nobody likes; just let it go and look forward to the next month!

 Plan Ahead or Play it Fast and Loose?
 Some groups select titles for a whole year, which lets members plan ahead, but it doesn’t allow for timely choices (like a book by an author who just passed away).
 Other groups choose their next book at the end of each meeting, or go for a middle ground and pick three months ahead.
 Do whatever works best for your members’ lifestyles.

 Rotate or Vote?
 Generally, groups either vote on suggestions or take turns picking titles.
 A hybrid approach has the scheduled chooser bringing two or three suggested titles and then the whole group voting.
 If your group will rotate choosing titles, create a schedule so that folks have time to prepare.